gohugoio/hugo/docs/content/extras/highlighting.md

 Hugo provides the ability for you to highlight source code from within your content.
-Highlighting is performed by an external python based program called pygments and is triggered via an embedded shortcode.
+Highlighting is performed by an external python based program called [pygments](http://pygments.org) and is triggered via an embedded shortcode.
 If pygments is absent from the path, it will silently simply pass the content along unhighlighted.

 ## Disclaimers

- * **Warning** Pygments is relatively slow and our integration isn't speed optimized.
+ * **Warning** pygments is relatively slow and our integration isn't speed optimized.
 Expect much longer build times when using highlighting
  * Languages available depends on your pygments installation.
  * While pygments supports a few different output formats and options we currently